jaspector

 County land use permits are required for many construction and land-use activities in county-administered areas.
 Separate state or local permits may also be required for electrical, plumbing, septic, wetlands, floodplain, access, and other specialty work.

+Not all construction work requires a permit in unincorporated St Louis County, MN.
 The following work is generally exempt: Confirm exemptions directly with county staff before relying on one..
+When in doubt, confirm with the local building department before starting work.